sbksum/LinearRegression/README.md

 # Linear Regression Bike Sharing - Case Study
-> Using EDA to find out how consumer attributes and loan attributes influence the tendency of default.
+> This project aims to build a multiple linear regression model for the prediction of demand for shared bikes.